srinivassaitangudu/helpers1/docs/documentation_meta/all.writing_docs.how_to_guide.md

   - `component` is one of the software components (e.g., `datapull`, `dataflow`)
   - `audience` is the target audience (e.g., `all`, `ck`)
   - `topic` is the topic of the file
-  - An how to guide should have a verb-object format
+  - The topic of a "how to guide" should have a verb-object format
     - E.g., `docs/oms/broker/ck.generate_broker_test_data.how_to_guide.md`
-  - A reference often has just a name
+  - The topic of a "reference" is often just a name
     - E.g., `docs/oms/broker/ck.binance_terms.reference.md`

 // From https://opensource.com/article/20/3/documentation

 ### Use active voice

-- Use the active voice most of th time and use the passive voice sparingly
+- Use active voice most of the time and use passive voice sparingly
 - Active voice is shorter than passive voice
 - Readers convert passive voice to active voice